 They share out links to mood boards & albums

-Although one of the key features of Flaunter is having your content visible and downloadable through the Brand Directory and Content Feed, our most heavily downloaded users push their content further by sharing links outwards.
+While Flaunter allows your content to be visible and searchable via the image library or brand directory, our most heavily downloaded users push their content further by sharing links outwards.

 Some ideas for sharing links we’ve seen from our brands:

-- If someone has recently published one of your images, it’s a great opportunity to get in touch with a quick ‘thank you’, as well as a mood board showcasing a curated collection of your other images.
+- If someone has recently published one of your images, it’s a great opportunity to get in touch with a quick ‘thank you’, as well as a mood board showcasing a curated collection of your other relevant images.

 - Got an interesting story to go with your new collection launch?
-Send a link to your Flaunter album along with your media release so the media can immediately see AND download your new shots.
+Send a link to your Flaunter album along with your media release so the media can immediately see AND download the associated shots.

 - Are you going to an event where media and stylists will be present?
-Save a link to a moodboard of your content on your phone, so that you can immediately text/email the new connections you meet.
+Save a link to a mood board or brand profile on your phone so that you can immediately text/email the new connections you meet.

 Their images are high resolution (300dpi) .jpegs

 After doing an exhaustive audit of our media user’s download habits on Flaunter, we discovered that a high-resolution image is 86% more likely to be downloaded than a low-resolution image.
-The Flaunter profiles most regularly downloaded from are always uploading high res JPEG images between 2-5 MB.
-If the media does want a low res version of one of your images, Flaunter will automatically convert your high res images for them.
+The Flaunter profiles most regularly downloaded from always have hi-res .jpegs between 2-5 MB in their albums.

 Pro tip: Always upload JPEG images between 2-5 MB.
 HUGE images (especially .TIFF files) are regularly skipped over as they are more frustrating to download and convert into a useable format.
 For more on best practice for PR images, read our in-depth guide here.